kenatiod/MUT/Understanding Machine Understanding.md

 - **Tone and Attitude Analysis:** Evaluate the AI's ability to infer and produce appropriate tones and attitudes in communication based on pragmatic context cues like register, relationship between parties, and conversational goals.

-By including targeted evaluations across this range of social cognitive abilities, the MUTT can shed light on whether an AI system has developed human-like skills in pragmatic language use, perspective-taking, and contextual communication - key markers of genuine social intelligence.
+By including targeted evaluations across this range of social cognitive abilities, the MUTT can shed light on whether an AI system has developed human-like skills in pragmatic language use, perspective-taking, and contextual communication – important markers of genuine social intelligence.

 (The philosophical debates around the importance of social intelligence for human-like understanding are covered in Appendix A4.)